alperencubuk/video-and-audio-broadcast-app/README.md

 ### Summary:

 This is simple stream app written with Java.
-Used Client/Server architecture.
+Client/Server architecture and sockets used.
 Video and audio captured Server's webcam and microphone.
 Clients can watch Server's stream.

 ###   Requirements:
 * Webcam and Microphone.